dashnetics/documentation/docs/features/selling.md

 sidebar_label: Selling
 ---

-Selling things with Project-CX is done by
+Selling things with dashnetics is done by

 1. Setting up the items to sell, and then